 When it comes to doing a road trip around Portugal, towns in the Algarve like Albufeira and Lagos tend to get the most attention.
 And that's the precise reason why we recommend a more off-the-beaten track holiday along the western coast.
 On this scenic stretch between Lisbon and Porto, wild beaches and surfing hotspots are interspersed with ultra modern cities and historic medieval towns.
 You'll get to see the country's two vibrant big cities, as well as getting to know some of Portugal's secret spots and lesser-known destinations.
 Get ready to experience the ultimate Portugal driving holiday itinerary.

 Portugal roads have electronic tolls and if you don't do your research beforehand, you may well face a fine for failing to pay.
-Most rental car companies are required to give you the option of renting a prepaid transponder that gets debited each time you drive through what's called the Via Verde toll lane.
+Most car hire companies are required to give you the option of renting a prepaid transponder that gets debited each time you drive through what's called the Via Verde toll lane.
 Check out this helpful guide from TripInsiders for more info.

 Technically you could begin this trip in Porto or Lisbon, which both have big international airports and direct flights from all over the world.
 We've chosen to fly into Porto and make our way south so that we can finish the journey on a high in Lisbon, one of the coolest and most vibrant destinations.

 If you've flown in to Porto Airport, head to the city centre via the Metro do Porto light-rail system.
 A single journey costs about €2 and will take 20 to 30 minutes.
-There's no need for a rental car for the next two days while you explore all that this magnificent city has to offer.
+There's no need for a car for the next two days while you explore all that this magnificent city has to offer.